40+ Common Job Interview Questions (And How to Answer Them)

 34. “How would you improve this company/specific operation?”

-How to Answer: Your vision for improving the company is the reason why you—or someone else—will get hired.
+Your vision for improving the company is the reason why you—or someone else—will get hired.
 Come prepared with ideas for how you'd make one aspect of the company—something that is, of course, related to the job function of the position in question—better.

 Example: “I've considered the way this department operates and would work to streamline that process by [X].”

-35. "Describe a time you had to make a difficult decision at work."
+35. “Describe a time you had to make a difficult decision at work”

-How to Answer: No matter what your position is, chances are, there has been a time when you've had to make a tough call.
+No matter what your position is, chances are, there has been a time when you've had to make a tough call.
 Perhaps you had to fire someone.
 Maybe you decided to confront your manager about something with which you disagreed.
 Demonstrating your rationale for making this decision gives the interviewer insight into your judgment and thought process.

-Walk her through the pros and cons and the different aspects you considered before coming to closure to show that you're thoughtful and understand the ramifications and impact of your ideas.
+How to answer: Walk them through the pros and cons and the different aspects you considered before coming to closure to show that you're thoughtful and understand the ramifications and impact of your ideas.

 36. “Why should we hire you over another candidate?”

-How to Answer: You don't know what another candidate will bring to the table, but you do know what you have to offer.
-Describe your most important qualities as a worker and what sets you apart in terms of how you work and what you produce.
+How to answer: Describe your most important qualities as a worker and what sets you apart in terms of how you work and what you produce.
 Back up these qualities with examples to demonstrate why you're the best person for the role.

 Example: “My unique experience in [X] will prove beneficial.
 I can bring a fresh perspective to the table.”